If you’re looking for the perfect Melbourne weekend getaway, be sure to visit The Bellarine Peninsula!

 This makes it ideal for a Melbourne weekend getaway.

-And with a great selection of restaurants, cafes and accommodation, it’s the perfect fit for an extended stay.
+And with a great selection of restaurants, cafes and accommodation, the Bellarine Peninsula is the perfect fit for an extended stay.

 READ MORE: Here’s our perfect 3 days in Melbourne itinerary!

-It is possible to visit the area in a day.
+It is possible to visit the Bellarine Peninsula in a day.
 But it’s so much better when you take your time.

 Our hometown, Geelong, is located on the Bellarine’s doorstep and we’ve spent countless hours exploring all the region has to offer.